 - Should You Visit Jordan Self-Guided or Guided?
 This is really a matter of preference, as you can definitely visit Jordan independently (without a guide).
 I personally liked having a guide to do the driving, take care of admission tickets, and dealing with roadside checkpoints.
 However, if you’re more independent and want to do it yourself, I have a guide to driving in Jordan that covers everything you need to know – from rental cars to roaside stops.

 - When to Visit Jordan?
-The best times of year to visit Jordan are in October to November and March to May.
+The best times of year to visit Jordan are in March to May and September to October.
 During these windows, the weather is hot but tolerable – without getting too cold at night in the deserts like Wadi Rum.
 I visited Jordan the first time in May 2016; it was way too hot for me, so I planned my next tour in March 2022.

 - What to Pack for Jordan?
 I’ve got you covered with my Jordan packing list, which includes suggestions for women and men too.
 Check it out!